New Season Announced

 - Following their success at the Edinburgh Fringe and on a national tour Paines Plough bring three new plays directed by James Grieve from the Roundabout season to play in repertoire in a co-production with the Orange Tree and Theatr Clwyd.
-Black Mountain by Brad Birch, Out of Love by Elinor Cook and How To Be A Kid by Sarah McDonald-Hughes.
+Black Mountain by Brad Birch, Out Of Love by Elinor Cook and How To Be A Kid by Sarah McDonald-Hughes.
 Hasan Dixon, Katie Elin-Salt and Sally Messham appear in all three.

-- The incredibly popular £12 under 30s tickets as well as other concessions have been extended to all performances to make theatre as affordable and accessible at any time.
+- The incredibly popular £12 under 30s tickets as well as other concessions continue to be available for all performances to make theatre affordable and accessible at any time.
 Over 3,000 under 30s came to the OT in the 2016/17 season.

-- Our Education & Participation programme, which works with more than 10,000 participants every year, features a co-production with Flute Theatre of A Midsummer Night’s Dream for young people with Autism, and Shakespeare Up Close: Romeo and Juliet for secondary school students, directed by Gemma Fairlie, and Primary Shakespeare: The Merchant of Venice directed by Imogen Bond, which alone plays to over 4,000 children.
+- Our Education & Participation Programme, which works with more than 10,000 participants every year, features Shakespeare Up Close: Romeo and Juliet for secondary school students, directed by Gemma Fairlie, and Primary Shakespeare: The Merchant of Venice directed by Imogen Bond, which alone plays to over 4,000 children.